NEW: Resident says she cannot go to work because authorities would keep her from returning home

 Searches were underway in hundreds of seasonal homes in a 5-square-mile area in and around West Plattsburgh, with helicopters equipped with thermal cameras providing support, officials said.

-The law enforcement presence and possibility of killers on the loose prompted the cancellation of classes Thursday in the Saranac Central School District,
+The law enforcement presence and possibility of killers on the loose prompted the cancellation of classes Thursday in the Saranac Central School District, which includes Dannemora.

 The area isn’t the only place law enforcement is looking.